krishnaanand-joy/civic-legislation-data-pipeline/README.md

 - Policy category
 - Plain-English summary
 - Source URL
-- Confidence or review status
+- Confidence level
+- Human-review flag
+- Human-review reason

 The point is not only to collect data, but to make legislative information easier to understand and act on.